 Pembina Pipeline is unique among midstream oil companies because it pays its dividend monthly.

 Despite their appeal, monthly dividend stocks are quite rare.
-You can see the full list of all 56 monthly dividend stocks below:
+You can see our full list of all 53 monthly dividend stocks (with important metrics like dividend yields and payout ratios) by clicking on the link below:

 Pembina Pipeline’s high dividend yield and monthly dividend payments make it an intriguing investment from an income perspective.